PreEmptive logo

 Who can use Dotfuscator CE?
 The (partial) answer is “Any Licensed Visual Studio user (other than Express) who ALSO meets the following criteria:”

-Dotfuscator CE can be used under its current license if, and only if, the software being consumed is owned by and has been developed by the individual Dotfuscator CE user (licensee).
+Dotfuscator CE can be used under its current license if and only if the software being consumed is owned by and developed by the individual Dotfuscator CE user (licensee).

-Said in another way, you CANNOT use Dotfuscator CE in production if the code you develop is owned by your employer – or if the code you want to harden includes code that you did not personally develop.
+In other words, you CANNOT use Dotfuscator CE in production if the code you develop is owned by your employer or if the code you want to harden includes code that you did not personally develop.

-If you visited the earlier link outlining Microsoft’s CE restrictions – you’ll see that we’ve had to take a different approach than they did.
+If you visited the earlier link outlining Microsoft’s CE restrictions, you’ll see we’ve had to take a different approach than they did.
 Microsoft’s specific criteria cannot work for a .NET obfuscator authored by a small ISV like PreEmptive Solutions.

-Microsoft focuses in part on open source development projects – who wants to obfuscate their open source apps?
-They also rely on a financial definition of an enterprise to exclude CE use – but this is simply too cumbersome for a small company like ours to effectively measure and track.
+Microsoft focuses in part on open source development projects—who wants to obfuscate their open source apps?
+They also rely on a financial definition of an enterprise to exclude CE use, but this is simply too cumbersome for a small company like ours to measure and track effectively.

-Enforcement: Here, we have been able to adopt Microsoft’s licensing model; we enforce terms through a license agreement (EULA) but we do not employ access control software or license keys to enforce those terms.
+Enforcement: We have been able to adopt Microsoft’s licensing model here.
+We enforce terms through a license agreement (EULA), but we do not employ access control software or license keys to enforce those terms.
 Nor do we ever retroactively bill or otherwise punish inadvertent misuse/overuse of Dotfuscator CE.
 We strive to be transparent, fair, and patient in working through any issues or questions our users may have.

 Stay tuned

-We have other important enhancements (relating to VSTS and more…) in the queue – we look forward to continuing to expand our support for grassroots Visual Studio development.
+We have other important enhancements (related to VSTS and more…) in the queue.
+We look forward to continuing to expand our support for grassroots Visual Studio development.
 Visit this page for a comparison of Dotfuscator SKUs.